≡ Menu

 Your Age

-Along with your health at the start of the policy, your age is the other major determinant of your individual life insurance cost.
+Along with your health at the start of the policy, your age is the other major determinant of your life insurance cost.

 For this reason, some policies offer automatic upgrade options, which enable you to add coverage without having to requalify via a health exam.